themilkmen/outsourcery/_posts/2023-02-27-The-Benefits-of-Restricting-Local-Administrator-Rights-and-How-MSPs-Can-Help.md

 author: james
 categories: [ Management Tips, Best Practices ]
 image: assets/images/admin-rights.jpg
+excerpt:  While it may seem counterintuitive, limiting these privileges can actually improve overall security and efficiency
 ---
 # Why controlling administrative access to your work computers can save you time, money and a lot of pain